MartaMalb/Terraform-X-Minecraft/lab_2/README.md

 ```

 ## Fair square
-In our next step, we will use `setproduct` and `range` functions to create the list of coordinates for us, rather than creating it ourselves.
+In our next step, we will use `setproduct` and `range` functions to create the list of coordinates for us, rather than having to create it ourselves.
 Let's go to our `main.tf` again and modify the locals block.

 ```go
 locals {